Dr. Shaiya

 The MacISTEP program and study are co-led with Dr. Juliet Daniel, and are part of a larger national initiative led by Dr. Carl James, the Jean Augustine Chair at York University.

-NOT accepting additional thesis students for the 2024/2025 academic year.
+NOT accepting additional thesis students for the 2025/2026 academic year.

 Meet the Team

-Program: Honours Life Sciences, Level V
+Program: Honours Life Science Program, Level V

 Project: Impact of class size on peer mentoring experiences in LIFESCI 3XX3 (Qualitative coding and thematic analysis using NVivo)